PureSpectrum Supplier Terms

 “Documentation” means all documents, data, and information provided by PureSpectrum regarding the technical specifications or functioning of the Service, either electronically or in hard copy form.

 2.1 Ordering Services.
 PureSpectrum will provide and make the Services available to Supplier pursuant to this Agreement and any Economic Terms Addendums.

 2.2 PureSpectrum Addendum.
 If the parties enter into an Economic Terms Addendum, the relevant PureSpectrum Addendum shall be incorporated into this Agreement by reference.

 2.3 Economic Terms Addendum.
 By entering into an Economic Terms Addendum under this Agreement, Supplier and their Affiliates agree to be bound by the terms of this Agreement as if it were an original party hereto.
 Economic Terms Addendums referencing this Agreement shall be deemed incorporated into this Agreement by reference.

 3 Term and termination.

 3.1 Term.
 This Agreement will begin on the Effective Date and end on the Expiry Date (the “Initial Term”).
-If a Renewal Period is specified on the Cover Page, the Agreement will automatically renew for successive terms (each a “Renewal Term”) of duration equal to the Renewal Period, unless either party gives written notice of non-renewal at least 180 days before the expiration of the then-current term.
+If a Renewal Period is specified on the Cover Page, the Agreement will automatically renew for successive terms (each a “Renewal Term”) of duration equal to the Renewal Period, unless Supplier gives written notice of non-renewal at least 180 days before the expiration of the then-current term or PureSpectrum provides notice of non-renewal any time before the expiration of the then-current term.
 Together, the Initial Term and any Renewal Terms are the “Term”.